pycon-mentored-sprints/community-handbook/docs/participants/05-online-sprints.md

 title: Mentored Sprints  - Online
 ---

 We are so glad you could join us here!
-We have put together this docs to get you all set and ready for the Mentored Sprints.
+We have put together these docs to get you all set and ready for the Mentored Sprints.

 !!!
 Example "TL;DR"